jemc/slides-pony/notes.md

 Pony is a static, compiled language.
 The compiler is the tool that statically analyzes and enforces the safe concurrency patterns we've been talking about - static means that it doesn't have to run your code to understand it.

-If Pony were a dynamic language (as opposed to static), it would need to run your code before it understood it - This effectively means it would need to run your code surrounded by a bunch of runtime checks to ensure concurrency safety at every step of the way, effectively slowing down your code as well as making you add a bunch of guard code to "rescue" concurrency violation errors if they do happen.
+If Pony were a dynamic language (as opposed to static), it wouldn't start to understand your code until it was running - This effectively means it would need to run your code surrounded by a bunch of runtime checks to ensure concurrency safety at every step of the way, effectively slowing down your code as well as making you add a bunch of guard code to "rescue" concurrency violation errors if they do happen, because you wouldn't know ahead of time if those violations were there or not.

 Doing this analyis statically instead allows your application to only spend time only doing "business logic".